 We have some key creative relationships with dance-makers, teachers and artists in and out of Cornwall.
 These associates are not a finite group we are constantly engaged in evolving creative relationships with interesting dance artists and artists from other disciplines.

 - Simon Birch, Co-Director

-In 1986 he moved to South Yorkshire to set up Sheffield and Rotherham Dance Project where he designed and managed dance development programmes for both education authorities, delivering inset training for teachers and driving development of dance in schools.
+In 1986 he went to South Yorkshire to set up Sheffield and Rotherham Dance Project.
+In this role he designed and managed dance development programmes for both education authorities, delivering CPD programmes for teachers and driving development of dance in schools.
 He created graduate training programmes, youth dance networks and large-scale performance events in a variety of settings.
 He also worked to create a consortium of local theatres to develop an extensive international dance programme.
-This gave rise to the creation of the Danceworks Festival.
+This gave rise to the creation of the Danceworks UK Festival.

-He is an active Board member of Kernow Education Arts Partnership (KEAP), the arts education agency for Cornwall.
+He is an active Board member of Kernow Education Arts Partnership (KEAP) and Yskynna aerial performance company

 As well as being a co-director of Dance Republic 2, Simon directs his own project company SIMON BIRCH DANCE and is a part time senior lecturer at Falmouth University.

 Simon trained at the Northern School of Contemporary Dance after which he performed in works created by Nigel Charnock, Liv Lorent, Gill Clarke, Emilyn Claid, Herve Jourdet and others.
 As a choreographer Simon not only devises his own performance projects but also creates work for other dance companies, his work has been toured throughout the UK and abroad.